 MarketTrak's Forecast of the SP500

-Rocky road ahead!
-Don't expect any calm until the election and stimulus plan are settled.
-Our 1-day network model remains LONG for trading on Friday.
+Our 1-day network model remains long for trading on Friday.
 Keep tight stops as volatility is extreme high.
-All three swing trade models are in CASH.
+All three swing trade models are LONG.

 If this page does not look current, try refreshing it by pressing the CTRL and F5 keys.

 Visit our Twitter page for early forecast updates and system information.
 A Twitter account is not needed.

 All four neural network models forecast the SP500 and differ only in their forward slope length in days.
 Three of the four are long-term models and the fourth is a 1-day model.
 The interpretation of the long-term forecasts needs some discussion.
 The three long-term models ANO values and ANO trend strength arrows are shown in the Summary above.
 These forecasts are a prediction of the direction of the forward slope and therefore there will be a delay in the expected change in index prices.
 The delay is about one-half of the forecast horizon days away.
 This means that if the 10-day model goes negative today, we would expect the market to turn down in about 5 days.
 Click here for details on long-term slopes.